1. Help Center

 Cost of time: If a person is paid in NZD and the project is operating in USD, the costs of that person's time entries are converted to USD using the exchange rate from the date of the time entry.

-Cost of expenses: If a currency is incurred in Euro and the project is operating in USD, the cost of the expense will be converted to USD using the exchange rate from the purchase date of the expense.
+Cost of expenses: If a currency is incurred in Euro and the project is operating in USD, the cost of the expense will be converted to USD using the exchange rate from either:

 Note: Exchange rates are sourced from www.fixer.io.